-I recently read Naresh Jain’s short, but highly informative article (click here) comparing part-time coaching to full-time coaching.
-I share some of his experience, having done long-term full-time coaching, long-term part-time coaching, short-term full-time coaching, and even short-term part-time coaching.
+In 2012 I read Naresh Jain’s short, but highly informative article (click here) comparing part-time coaching to full-time coaching.
+I share some of his experience, having done all of long-term full-time coaching, long-term part-time coaching, short-term full-time coaching, and even short-term part-time coaching.
 Individuals have benefited a lot from remote working sessions with me, and I think companies have mostly overlooked this powerful and cost-effective alternative.

 Individuals can rarely justify spending the money it costs to bring a coach to them, so they either work with their coach remotely or, in some cases, combine work with vacation and travel to their coach.
+(I’ve met with clients in coffee shops in some European city somewhat close to where they live, because then they could justify taking the family on a vacation there.)
 People have approached me for coaching for two broad reasons: either they want quick help related to something very specific, or they want a mentor to help guide them through some difficult or uncertain decisions.
-I have found that I can deal with even sensitive interpersonal issues effectively over the phone or Skype.
+A 30-minute call with me can handle the first kind of issue and a series of calls with me over a few months works well for the second.
+I have found that I can deal with even sensitive interpersonal issues effectively over the phone or video conference session.

 - Someone in the approval chain has had a bad experience with a consultant (who hasn’t?) and wants to keep the coach close by, in order to monitor the work.